kuwakado/CRPRF/README.md

 In the three exmples above, the excutable file of OpenSSL HMAC is identical.
 Even if the given parameters are the same, their execution time may not be the same.
-In my experience, the median running times not only Open SSL HMAC but also others do not stabilize until a significant number of iterations (--repeatCount option) have been run.
+In my experience, the median execution times for Open SSL HMAC, as well as others, do not stabilize until after a significant number of iterations (--repeatCount option).

 # Note